 Luther Burden and the Missouri Tigers arrived on the national landscape in 2023.
 Burden, who put up an impressive 45-375-6 as a true freshman, exploded for over 1,200 yards and nine touchdowns on 86 receptions this past season.

 Outside of his stature (5-foot-11, 208 lbs), Burden checks off all the boxes of an elite receiver prospect.
-He plays bigger than his size in contested situations, can play inside and outside, shows elite ball-tracking skills, is a menace after the catch, and can break ankles as a route runner.
+He plays bigger than his size in contested situations, can play inside and outside, shows elite ball-tracking skills, is a menace after the catch, can break ankles as a route runner, and was a former five-star recruit.

-Burden will look to have an even better junior season and should be the first receiver taken in the 2025 NFL Draft.
+Burden will look to have an even better junior season and should be the first receiver selected in the 2025 NFL Draft.

 2023 stats: 83 rec, 1,183 yds, 8 TD, 14.4 avg